đŸŒ±The Messy, Beautiful Work of Becoming

 • Morning Meeting & advisory-style check-ins

-• A comprehensive social-emotional curriculum
+• A comprehensive social-emotional learning structure

 • Personalized student goals